Tado thermostat V3+ review

 You also can look at reports within the room tile, which gives you historic room temperatures along with humidity.
 While you can view past days, it would be great to see months or even year charts.

 Hot water Controls

 As with the temperature controls, you can also set up a schedule that turns the hot water on and off.
-If you want to manually change the hot water to on or off, you tap the hot water tile and change the settings
+If you want change the hot water manually then tap the hot water tile and select on or off

 Just like setting a temperature, tapping outside of the control bar, takes you back to the original screen.
 This is where you can set how long you want the hot water to heat, ranging from five minutes up to permanent.

 While there is nothing ground breaking in this feature, it was great I could fire up the water heater from the bath to give me more hot water during a long soak.